ryandeist/GA-Lecture/unit-2/LEC4-express-intro/intro-to-express.md

 });
 ```

-* IN the provided example, the first route `/:name is dynamic, meaning ut uses a route parameter `:name` to match any URL path that starts with a / followed by any string.
+* In the provided example, the first route `/:name` is dynamic, meaning ut uses a route parameter `:name` to match any URL path that starts with a / followed by any string.
 This pattern is quite broad and will match a wide range of URLs including something like `/about`

 * The issue arises because this general pattern also matches the specific URL `/about`.
 As a result, a request to `/about` gets intercepted by the first route `/:name` instead of reaching the intended `/about` route.